June 23, 2004

 The Paper Recycling Action Group of Australia calculates that only 11.4 per cent of printing and writing paper was recovered (recycled) in 2003, compared with 73.5 per cent of old newspapers.
 Evidently everyday citizens are making the effort to recycle, but paper from workplaces is ending up in landfills.
 Friends of the Earth estimates that 7% of the pulp used by Australia's dominant producer of office paper comes from Indonesian rainforests.

 June 3, 2004

 Francisco Santos Calderón, vice-president of Colombia, wrote an editorial in the the International Herald Tribune blaming deforestation on Colombia's Pacific Coast on cocaine production by guerrillas.
-He claims that cocaine workers for the United Self-defence Forces of Colombia (AUC), the Revolutionary Armed Forces of Colombia (Farc) and the National Liberation Army (ELN) have "laid to waste an estimated 1.8m hectares (7.92m acres) of pristine rainforest."
+He claims that cocaine workers for the United Self-defense Forces of Colombia (AUC), the Revolutionary Armed Forces of Colombia (Farc) and the National Liberation Army (ELN) have "laid to waste an estimated 1.8m hectares (7.92m acres) of pristine rainforest."
 He continues: "In Colombia, the production of cocaine is not an organic extension of indigenous medicinal culture ...
-It is an industry run by Farc, ELN and AUC, who pollute rivers and forests with millions of gallons of toxic fertilisers and slash and burn the natural habitats of increasingly endangered species." [full editorial]
+It is an industry run by Farc, ELN and AUC, who pollute rivers and forests with millions of gallons of toxic fertilizers and slash and burn the natural habitats of increasingly endangered species." [full editorial]

 [more on drugs & deforestation]